Psalm 20

-Psalm 20 is the 20th psalm of the Book of Psalms, beginning in English in the King James Version: "The LORD hear thee in the day of trouble".
+Psalm 20 is the 20th psalm of the Book of Psalms, beginning in English in the King James Version: "The hear thee in the day of trouble".
 The Book of Psalms is part of the third section of the Hebrew Bible, and a book of the Christian Old Testament.
 In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 19.
 In Latin, it is known by the incipit, "Exaudiat te Dominus".
 The psalm is attributed to David.
 This psalm and the following one are closely related: they are both liturgical psalms: the first is an intercession, the second is a thanksgiving; in both, the king is the prominent figure.

 Psalm 20 is used in both Jewish and Christian liturgies.
 It has often been set to music.

 History

 In the International Critical Commentary series, Charles and Emilie Briggs suggest that it was written during the reign of Jehoshaphat.